electronic-structure/SIRIUS/README.md

 ### Configuring SIRIUS

 SIRIUS has many different configurations to enable specific hardware and library support.
-Some common configurations include:
+Some common setups include:

 ```bash
 # Use default BLAS, LAPACK, MPI and FFTW3 implementations, without GPU support, using the latest GCC 9.x